php-1511-2511/php-1511-2511.github.io/syllabus/index.md

   resources for learning R.

-### Homework:

-  Assignments are in the [Course Calendar]({{site.baseurl}}/calendar).
-There will be about 10 of these.

-The objective of the problem sets is to help you develop a more in-depth understanding of the material and help you prepare for exams and projects.
-Grading will be based on completeness as well as accuracy.

-**Submission instructions:** You will submit your HW on canvas by uploading a PDF.

-All assignments will be time stamped and late work will be penalized based on this time stamp (see late work policy below).

-* Late work policy for Homework:
-    * next day: lose 25% of points
-    * later than next day: lose all points

-* Regrade requests must be made **within 3 days** of when the assignment is returned, and must be submitted in writing.
-These will be honored if points were tallied incorrectly, or if you feel your answer is correct but it was marked wrong.
-No regrade will be made to alter the number of points deducted for a mistake.
-There will be no grade changes after the final exam.

 * * *

 ### Email and Discussion Forums

-We will be using [Slack](https://join.slack.com/t/php-1511-2511/shared_invite/enQtMzAzMjA2MzU5NDYwLTY3MWIyZmE5NjFiZDUyNTAyZjBhMTk3MjY2OWYwMWU4ZGNiYzc4OTUwMWYzYjU5MmZjYTc0NDA0ZmJjMzM5NGE45r) for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Slack (peer answers earn participation points!).
+* We will be using [Slack](https://join.slack.com/t/php-1511-2511/shared_invite/enQtMzAzMjA2MzU5NDYwLTY3MWIyZmE5NjFiZDUyNTAyZjBhMTk3MjY2OWYwMWU4ZGNiYzc4OTUwMWYzYjU5MmZjYTc0NDA0ZmJjMzM5NGE45r) for class discussion.
+* The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
+* Rather than emailing questions to the teaching staff, I encourage you to post your questions on Slack (peer answers earn participation points!).